-SEO Cost Calculator: How Much Should You Budget for SEO Services?
+SEO Cost Calculator: How Much Should You Budget For SEO Services?

 Your site should:

-- Be crawlable & accessible to Search Engines.
+- Be crawlable & accessible to search engines.

 - Follow Google Webmaster Guidelines for SEO best practices.

-- Be optimized for a high quality of user experience (paying careful attention to Core Web Vitals).
+- Be optimized for a high-quality user experience (paying careful attention to Core Web Vitals).

 - Render cleanly on mobile, tablet & desktop devices.